EstebanSuarezCalvo/SO/processes.md

 There are 3 events that change the execution into kernel mode:

-- **Devide interrupt**: An external device needs to comunicate with the O.S.
+- **Device interrupt**: An external device needs to comunicate with the O.S.

 - **Excepction**: division by 0, infalid addressing...